prenli/FA/README.md

 found [here](https://tailwindcss.com/docs/customizing-colors).
 You can also use custom palette - more information can be found [here](https://tailwindcss.com/docs/customizing-colors#generating-colors).
 To apply changes you must build project (yarn build).

+### Contact info

+You can change contact info tab content by editing *contact.html* file located in *public* directory.
+You can use Tailwind classes but please be aware that to reduce bundle size Tailwind scans files for class names and generate only css for classes that has been found (you can read more [here](https://tailwindcss.com/docs/content-configuration)), so if you use class that hasn't been used yet, build of the app will be necessary.